c0d-0x/Cyber-Security-Journey/Notes/Systems Programming/Operating Systems.md

 ![[Pasted image 20240112124801.png]]

 ## Four Fundamental Concepts of an OS
-### Threads: Execution Context
+###  a.
+Threads: Execution Context
 + Linear Execution context
-+ It's a single unique execution context  with a program counter, Program counters, Registers, Execution flags, stack and a memory space.
++ It's a single unique execution context  with program counter Registers, Execution flags, a stack and a memory space.
 - **Lightweight processes:** They share the same memory space and resources as the parent process, making them less resource-intensive than creating separate processes.
 - **Concurrent execution:** The operating system can schedule threads to run seemingly simultaneously, improving responsiveness and performance.